 Orleans is the town closest to the Outer Cape and a great choice for where to stay on Cape Cod if you can’t decide between Outer Cape or Lower Cape.
 The town sits right at Cape Cod National Seashore and gives you access to both Cape Cod Bay and the Atlantic side.

-Brewster is a nice Lower Cape town that is located on the protected Cape Cod Bay.
+Brewster is a nice Lower Cape town on the protected Cape Cod Bay.
 In contrast the town Harwich is located across the peninsula on Nantucket Sound.
-The Nantucket Sound is known to offer warmer temperatures than Cape Cod Bay and the Atlantic side.
+The Nantucket Sound is known to offer warmer temperatures than Cape Cod Bay and the Atlantic side of Cape Cod.

 To sum up, all the Lower Cape towns have in common that they are across Bass River and offer a laid-back Cape Cod lifestyle.
-The Lower Cape is a great option for where to stay in Cape Cod if you look for something convenient but still peaceful with good access to Cape Cod National Seashore.
+The Lower Cape is a great alternative for where to stay in Cape Cod if you look for something peaceful but still convenient.

 Mid Cape, MA – A central location with best Nantucket access